jamen/js-packages/packages/loudnode/test/local/README.md

 # Local testing
-Anything in this folder stays local.
-It will not be commited (besides this README).
+Anything in this folder is not commited besides the README itself.